minelaganovic/minelaganovic/README.md

-<h2 align="center">👋 Greetings!
+<p align="center">👋 Greetings!
 Delighted to have you visit my GitHub profile!
-I'm Minela Ganovic, an enthusiastic software engineer with a diverse skill set covering a spectrum of cutting-edge technologies.</h2>
+I'm Minela Ganovic, an enthusiastic software engineer with a diverse skill set covering a spectrum of cutting-edge technologies.</p>

 <br>